frkosurf/voot-specification/VOOT.md

     /people/@me
     /people/john

-The calls using `@me` MUST be supported when using OAuth 2.0, the calls using the user identifier MUST be supported when using Basic Authentication and MAY be supported when using OAuth 2.0.
+For Basic Authentication only the calls that mention the actual user identifier is supported.

 ## Retrieve Group Membership
 This call retrieves a list of groups the user is a member of: